schup/ISO8583-Message-Client-java/README.md

 ### (Supporting SSL/TLS)

-A lightweight ISO8583 (is an international standard for financial transaction card originated interchange messaging - [wikipedia][iso8583-Wiki] ) library for Java and Android base on builder pattern and provide very simple use as you will see later.
+A lightweight ISO8583 (is an international standard for financial transaction card originated interchange messaging - [wikipedia][iso8583-Wiki] ) library for Java and Android based on the builder pattern and provides very simple use as you will see later.

 - Supporting Blocking IO and Non-blocking IO (NIO)